ioriomauro/healmydocker/README.md

 > docker run -d `ioriomauro/healmydocker:1`

+Last but not least, in order to leverage HealMyDocker features, you must label your container as shown in [Configuration](#configuration).

 ## Security

-HealMyDocker container runs with standard privileges and no network (as it has no needs to communicate with other hosts); it has read/write access to the docker socket, but it only listens for docker events and issue restart commands for unhealthy containers, and periodically pings the daemon for heartbeating purposes.
+HealMyDocker container runs with standard privileges and no network (as it has no needs to communicate with other containers or the host); it has read/write access to the docker socket, but it only listens for docker events and issue restart commands for unhealthy containers, and periodically pings the daemon for heartbeating purposes.

 ## Contribute